 During the COVID-19 pandemic, Dr. Garretson demonstrated bold leadership and excellent public service.
 As a county official, she engaged state and federal resources to champion recovery efforts and reinvestments to empower impacted residents, businesses and communities.
 Her advocacy led to significant federal American Rescue Plan Act (ARPA) funding rewards that will benefit Union County constituents for generations.
 Among other notable contributions, Garretson’s efforts also yielded funds from the bipartisan infrastructure law and other federal programs.

-Commissioner Garretson began her professional career at the Rutgers University Eagleton Institute of Politics, and has served as a Legislative Aide in the New Jersey General Assembly.
-Currently, she is the Chief External Affairs Officer in the Office of the President of the New Jersey Institute of Technology, where she is responsible for maintaining local, state and federal engagement in the University’s global research and development.
+Dr. Garretson’s professional career in higher education, civic and political engagement commenced at the Rutgers University Eagleton Institute of Politics.
+She continues to work in academia and previously served as a Legislative Aide in the New Jersey General Assembly and various campaigns.
+Currently, she is the Chief External Affairs Officer in the Office of the President of the New Jersey Institute of Technology (NJIT), where she is responsible for maintaining local, state and federal engagement in the University’s global research and development.

 Dr. Garretson presided over landmark studies that reported the University’s $2.8 billion annual economic impact on the State of New Jersey.
 She was also a member of the winning team in New Jersey that become a finalist for the Build Back Better Regional Challenge.
 The contest was designed to develop or scale industry sectors, train the workforce of today and tomorrow, and build resilient economies.
 Numerous awards and recognition highlight her contributions.
 These include industry publications citing her accomplishments as one of the Top 50 Women in Business by NJBIZ; an Influencer of Color by ROI-NJ; and a member of the list of Who’s Who in America.